T

 transport hub

 The primary international airport serving the San Francisco Bay Area.
-Ensure ample time for check-in and security.
+Ensure ample time for check-in and security procedures.

 Insider tips

-• Book popular attractions like Alcatraz and Muir Woods well in advance.
+• Book popular attractions like Alcatraz and Muir Woods tours well in advance, as they sell out quickly.

-• Embrace the fog – it's a quintessential part of the San Francisco experience.
+• Embrace the fog; it's a characteristic part of San Francisco's charm and offers unique photo opportunities.

-• Explore beyond the main tourist areas to discover hidden gems and local flavors.
+• Explore beyond the main tourist areas to discover local eateries and vibrant street art.

 Packing highlights